Safety & Security Information

 Registry information shall be used for the purposes of the administration of criminal justice, screening of current or prospective employees, volunteers, or otherwise for the protection of the public in general.
 Unlawful use of the information for purposes of intimidating or harassing another is prohibited.

-The Texas Department of Public Safety is responsible for maintaining this registry.
-Follow the link below to access the Texas Department of Public Safety Website.
+The Texas Department of Public Safety (TXDPS) is responsible for maintaining this registry.
+Follow the link below to access the TXDPS Public Sex Offender Registry.

 Crime Prevention and Security awareness

 SUPD places a high priority on crime prevention.
 While it is impossible to prevent all crimes, the Department believes that people can be aware of ways to reduce their chances of becoming victims.
 The Department provides a wide range of services and educational programs designed to promote campus security and that aid in anticipating and minimizing potential dangers to the community and property of the University.